 Remember that storms don’t last forever.
 One day you will see the blue sky again.
 Hide in Jesus’ love.
 Trust Him to carry you through.

 Caitlin is an Australian New Zealander with a passion for writing, and is getting started as a freelance writer.
 She suffered with severe CFS/ME, Fibromyalgia, and POTS for four years and knows the daily struggle of life with chronic illness.
 But she also knows how to find strength in her relationship with Jesus and knows His grace in her life.
 She writes at At His Feet blog with heart to help young ladies know Jesus for themselves, and encourage them in hard seasons through relationships, perspective, and hope.
 When she’s not writing, Caitlin enjoys mentoring girls, reading, cuddling her mini lop bunnies, playing her Irish tin-whistles, and spending quality time with her 8 siblings and her friends.
 She lives to know Jesus Christ and to make Him known.

 Young Adults & Chronic Illness

 Rooted in hope.
 Created to thrive.
-Chronic illness can make our young adult years feel scary and overwhelming, like we are drowning in details.
+Chronic illness, mental illness, and chronic pain can make our young adult years feel scary and overwhelming, like we are drowning in details.
 But what if illness is also an extraordinary opportunity to grow firmly rooted in hope, discovering God’s truth that we were uniquely created to thrive!